spoonapps/docs/doc/reference/commands/images.md

 The images command lists all of the images present in the current user's local registry.

-	# list all images in local registry
+	# List all images in local registry
 	> spoon images

 	ID 			  Name  				Tag	 Created 				Size